CSC207-UofT/course-project-five-stars-1/Phase 2 design document/design document.md

 - [x] Unit Testing
 - All classes are tested, where each method has at least 1 corresponding unit test.
-- Link to pull request
+- Link to pull request: